-- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely and understandable disclosure in our SEC reports and other public communications; - compliance with applicable governmental laws, rules and regulations; - prompt internal reporting of violations of the code to appropriate persons identified in the code; and - accountability for adherence to the code.
+- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely and understandable disclosure in our SEC reports and other public communications; - compliance with applicable governmental laws, rules and regulations;

+- prompt internal reporting of violations of the code to appropriate persons identified in the code; and - accountability for adherence to the code.

 Only our nominating and governance committee will be able to grant (subject to applicable law) any waiver of our code of business conduct and ethics for our executive officers or directors, and any such waiver shall be promptly disclosed as required by law or Nasdaq regulations by posting such information on our website rather than by filing a Form 8-K. Our code of business conduct and ethics includes a whistleblower policy as contemplated by the DCGC and applicable SEC rules.
 Our code of business conduct and ethics is available on our website at https://investors.playaresorts.com.
 The Company has adopted local codes that apply to employees at its various business locations, which are consistent with the code adopted by the Board.
-The Company takes its values as set forth in the code of business conduct very seriously, and has adopted a "tone from the top" approach to ensuring that those values are reflected on all its business dealings.
+The Company takes its values and corporate culture as set forth in the code of business conduct very seriously, and has adopted a "tone from the top" approach to ensuring that those values are reflected on all its business dealings, which we believe promotes and contributes to sustainable long-term value creation for our stakeholders.